 You can also stay at the Courtyard Marriott at Baxter’s Place.

-At the northern end of the Rhins of Galloway, Corsewall Lighthouse Hotel is open to non-residents for evening meals and afternoon tea.
-The lighthouse restaurant has a delicious menu!
+At the northern end of the Rhins of Galloway is Corsewall Lighthouse.
+The Lighthouse Hotel is open to non-residents for evening meals and afternoon tea, and the lighthouse restaurant has a delicious menu!
 There are spectacular views across the water to Ireland and up to Ailsa Craig.

 The video doesn’t actually show the lighthouse, but I love the song anyway!

 The decommissioned lighthouse is open to the public, and in one of the former cottages, Mrs Knotts Tea Room is well worth a visit.
 The tea room is named after one of the keepers’ families living at South Foreland Lighthouse.

 The former training lighthouse and depot for Trinity House, Trinity Buoy Wharf is now an arts centre and has a riverside cafe.
 It also featured recently as the venue for the Great British Sewing Bee on BBC1.

 Close to Happisburgh Lighthouse is the lighthouse-themed Sarnies by the Sea.
 Run by two lovely ladies who serve up delicious homemade cakes, quiches and sausage rolls.
 Always a good place to visit if you’re visiting the lighthouse on an open day.
 Check their Facebook page for the latest opening times.

 Withernsea Lighthouse is located in the centre of the town.
 It was decommissioned and is now open as a visitor centre with a museum dedicated to the actress Kay Kendall.

 There is a lovely cafe and garden, and the resident lighthouse cat may also join you!

 Aberdeen Maritime Museum has on display the former optic from Rattray Head Lighthouse.
 The optic is visible through several floors, and the clockwork mechanism at the bottom is visible in the Museum Cafe.